-Fig 1.
+Figure 1.
 Sections with 50 μm thickness of study group.
-Sections were luted to a microscope slide and stained with H&E staining technique.
-Stained sectioned observed with light microscope at 40× magnitude to measure the BIC.
+Sections were fixed to a microscope slide and stained using H&E staining technique.
+Stained sections were observed under a light microscope at 40X magnification to measure the BIC.
 Right, 1week postoperatively.
 Left, 4 week postoperatively

-Fig2.
+Figure2.
 Sections with 50 μm thickness of control group.
-Sections were luted to a microscope slide and stained with H&E staining technique.
-Stained sectioned observed with light microscope at 40× magnitude to measure the BIC.
+Sections were fixed to a microscope slide and stained using H&E staining technique.
+Stained sections were observed under a light microscope at 40X magnification to measure the BIC.
 Right, 1week postoperatively.
 Left, 4 week postoperatively

 Statistical Analysis

-Appropriate descriptive statistics (including mean, standard deviation, minimum, and maximum) were computed.
-To analyze the data, two-way analysis of variance was performed using the SPSS version 11.5 (Chicago, IL, USA) with 95% confidence intervals.
+Appropriate descriptive statistics (mean, standard deviation, minimum, and maximum) were computed.
+To analyze the data, two-way ANOVA was performed using SPSS version 11.5 (Microsoft, Chicago, IL, USA) with 95% confidence interval.
+P value<0.05 was considered statistically significant.

 Results

-8 mature dogs with mean age of 17.12 ± 1.29 months and mean weight of 11.91 ± 0.83 kg received total of 48 implants.
-Based on the Kolmogrov-Smirnov analysis all data were distributed normally (P-value > 0.05).
+Eight mature dogs with a mean age of 17.12 ± 1.29 months and a mean weight of 11.91 ± 0.83 kgs received a total of 48 implants.
+Based on the Kolmogorov-Smirnov test, all data were distributed normally (P-value > 0.05).

-The reverse torques of all implants was the same and at maximum value in both groups (.
-The mean BIC of the implants is presented in Table 1 and Fig 3.
-According to the two-way analysis of variance (Table 2), no significant interaction was observed between time and grouping of the implants (P-value > 0.05).
-In addition, the BIC was significantly increased at the 4th week in comparison to the 1st week (P-value < 0.05).
-Furthermore, there BIC of the study group was significantly lower than the control group (P-value < 0.05).
+The reverse torque of all implants was the same and at the maximum value in both groups (.
+The mean BIC of the implants is presented in Table 1 and Figure 3.
+According to the two-way ANOVA (Table 2), no significant interaction was observed between time and grouping of the implants (P-value > 0.05).
+In addition, the BIC significantly increased at 4 weeks in comparison to 1 week (P-value < 0.05).
+Furthermore, the BIC of the study group was significantly lower than that of the control group (P-value < 0.05).

-According to the histological evaluation, the newly-formed bone was wowen and lamellar in all samples at 1st and 4th week, respectively.
+According to the histological evaluation, the newly formed bone was woven and lamellar in all samples at 1 and 4 weeks, respectively.

-Table 1: The BIC of implants according to the treatment group and time
+Table 1.
+The BIC of implants according to the treatment group and time intervals